Kaiede/docker-minecraft-bedrock-backup/README.md

 * `BACKUP_INTERVAL`: This configures how often the backups are run.
 In this example, it is every 3 hours.
 * `TZ`: This sets the timezone.
 It is optional, but it will use GMT if not set.
 * `UID` and `GID`: Use these when the automatic demotion doesn't work for you.
 They aren't necessary when running rootless.
+* `DATA_DIR`: Use this when you want to change the location of the `/backups` directory to something different within the container.
+The main reason you might want to do that is if you are using a named volume for backups from multiple sources, and want your minecraft backups to live in a subfolder of that volume.

 ### Configure Backup Service